-When I deepen my love for God in my own unique way, I can help others in my family to seek God according to their individuality.
-I can encourage them in all the possibilities and trust God to guide them.
-This models to them that spiritual practices must be meaningful and relevant for the purpose of loving God, and not for the purpose of impressing anyone, including myself!
+When I deepen my love for God in my own unique way, I set an example that helps others in my family do the same.
+It gives me a basis for joyfully encouraging their uniqueness and for trusting God’s guidance in the journey.
+This strengthens the idea that spiritual practices must be meaningful and relevant for the purpose of loving God, and not for the purpose of impressing anyone, including myself!

 Apply It Now:

 - Considering all the possibilities that I can think of, what practices might best help me to experience God’s love?

 - How might I develop these practices further?
 (Those who are new to this concept can start small and ask God for guidance.)